scaffold-eth/se-2-challenges/README.md

 ![readme-3](https://github.com/Ifechukwudaniel/se-2-challenges/assets/47566579/a5560446-3b22-4676-8fa8-33b544acc2f9)

 > 🎰 Randomness is tricky on a public deterministic blockchain.
-The block hash is an easy to use, but very weak form of randomness.
+The block hash is an easy-to-use, but very weak form of randomness.
 This challenge will give you an example of a contract using block hash to create random numbers.
 This randomness is exploitable.
 Other, stronger forms of randomness include commit/reveal schemes, oracles, or VRF from Chainlink.

 > 👍 One day soon, randomness will be built into the Ethereum protocol!